 - Corporate culture management.
 Ensure your entire team is up to date on why and how these improvements help the business succeed in addition to the necessary changes to their everyday workflows.

-- A partnership approach between IT, the software vendor(s), and all other stakeholders to minimise miscommunication and ensure a smooth transition.
+- A partnership approach between IT, the software vendor(s), and all other stakeholders to minimize miscommunication and ensure a smooth transition.

 - Collaborative and consultative support from your software vendor.
 Look for providers offering training sessions, demonstrations, webinars, and other tools needed to ensure total buy-in from stakeholders and end users at all levels.